The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Walking to the Best Things To Do in Pisa, Italy

-Now that we’ve covered the basics, we are ready to jump into our list of the best things to visit in Pisa, Italy.
-We feature the top Pisa highlights – including must-see sights, expansive squares, historic places and green spaces.
+Let’s jump right into our list of the best things to visit in Pisa, Italy.
+We feature all the top Pisa highlights – including the expansive squares, historic places and green spaces!

 #1 Leaning Tower of Pisa